cooper/ferret/std/doc/Complex.md

 Computed property.
 [Argument](https://en.wikipedia.org/wiki/Argument_(complex_analysis)) of the complex number.
 On the
-[complex plane](https://en.wikipedia.org/wiki/Complex_plane), this is the angle Ï between the positive real axis and the line from the origin to the point this number represents.
+[complex plane](https://en.wikipedia.org/wiki/Complex_plane), this is the angle between the positive real axis and the line drawn from the origin to the point.
+In polar form, this is theta.